QuantEcon/lecture-datascience.myst/lectures/problem_sets/problem_set_6.md

 ### Question 7

-Classify the census areas as low, medium, and highly-educated by using the college-educated proportions, where "low" indicates that less than 10 percent of the area is college-educated, "medium" indicates between 10 and 20 percent is college-educated, and "high" indicates more than 20 percent.
+Classify the census divisions as low, medium, and highly-educated by using the college-educated proportions, where "low" indicates that less than 10 percent of the area is college-educated, "medium" indicates between 10 and 20 percent is college-educated, and "high" indicates more than 20 percent.

-Based on that classification, find the average income.
-Weight this average income by population for each of the low, medium, high education groups.
+Based on that classification, find the average median income across census divisions for each category.

 ```{code-cell} python
 # Your code here